kyma-project/community/guidelines/coding-standards/helm.md

 3. Schema definition does not support dot `(.)` notation.
 This means that if you have nested value properties, your schema definition must define the object structure.
 See the **.Values.loki.port** property for a sample object structure defined within a schema.

-4. For each schema `object`, define a **description**  to explain the purpose of the schema definition.
+4. For each schema object, define a **description**  to explain its purpose.

 5. For each configuration property, declare:
-  - A **description** to explain the configuration purpose.
+  - A **description** property to explain the configuration purpose.
-  - A **default** value.
+  - A **default** property and its value.
   - A data **type**.
   - An **examples** property to list of possible example values, such as supported storage types.
 This property is optional.

 An example chart `values.yaml` file looks as follows: